 and dissemination of the programme and its calls

-Joanna Błogowska works as the ERC Grants Expert at the Excellence in Science Department of the Polish Academy of Sciences.
-She holds a Doctoral degree in Social Psychology from the Université catholique de Louvain (UCL), in Belgium.
-She obtained a Master degree in Psychology within the College of Inter-Faculty Individual Studies in the Humanities at the University of Warsaw, as well as a Master degree in Religious Studies from the Jagiellonian University.
+Joanna Błogowska works as the ERC Grants Advisor at the Excellence in Science Department of the Polish Academy of Sciences.
+She holds a PhD degree in Social Psychology from the Université Catholique de Louvain (UCL) in Belgium.
+She earned a master’s in Psychology from the College of Inter-Faculty Individual Studies in the Humanities at the University of Warsaw, as well as a master’s in Religion Studies from the Jagiellonian University.

 Prior to joining the Excellence in Science Department in August 2016, Joanna worked at several European and international organizations, such as the European Commission (Marie Skłodowska-Curie Actions Unit), and the United Nations High Commissioner for Refugees (UNHCR).
 She has also obtained PRINCE2 Foundation certificate in project management.
 Within the PASIFIC Fellowship Programme, Joanna is responsible for monitoring ethical issues.